Make It Your Job to Stay Well At Work

 10. Do a random act of kindness

 A random act of kindness each day can boost your mood!
 Way’s that you can do this at work might be organising a co-workers birthday, complimenting people in your team or helping a co-worker with something they might be struggling with.

-For more information on HelpingMinds Workplace Wellness Program click here.
+Visit our program page for more information on HelpingMinds Workplace Wellness Program.